buildpacks-community/kpack/README.md

 spec:
   image: cloudfoundry/cnb:bionic
 ```
 2. Create a service account with access to push to the desired docker registry.
 The example below is for a registry on gcr.
-Check out [Knative's documentation](https://knative.dev/docs/build/auth/) for more info.

 ```yaml
 apiVersion: v1